 When Jesus calls the young man to give his wealth to the poor and follow him, Jesus goes one too far.
 The young man can't take that radical step and leaves grieving.
+He cannot imagine himself without his wealth and lifestyle.
+He cannot imagine living an itinerant life on the road with Jesus and his disciples, nor ateri Tekakwitha encounters Jesus through the early missionaries to North America.
+Priests follow explorers and fur traders to the new continent to spread the gospel.
+Kateri's uncle has good reason to oppose the blackrobes.
+For Native Peoples, history holds trails of tears and losses of language and culture.

-He cannot imagine himself Both St. Damian, a Sacred Heart father, and St. Marianne, a Franciscan sister, answer Jesus' call.
+Both St. Damian, a Sacred Heart father, and St. Marianne, a Franciscan sister, answer Jesus' call.
 They give their lives to working with people who are poor and outcast because of their illness.